GoldenForgery/website/content/install.md

 ## Install steps

+1. Switch to the **community** branch on Steam by right-clicking the game and clicking Properties -> Betas -> Community.
+2. Wait for the game to be ready to launch.
-1. **Extract the archive.** Unzip `golden-forgery-X.Y.Z.zip` into a temporary folder.
+3. **Extract the archive.** Unzip `golden-forgery-X.Y.Z.zip` into a temporary folder.
-2. **Copy files into the game directory.** Move the contents of the extracted folder into your `Umineko Golden Fantasia/` install directory, overwriting when prompted.
+4. **Copy files into the game directory.** Move the contents of the extracted folder into your `Umineko Golden Fantasia/` install directory, overwriting when prompted.
-3. **Launch the game** on Steam!
+5. **Launch the game** on Steam!

 ## Verifying the install